DebugSteven/ghc-compiler-errors/PITCHME.md

 #### @DebugSteven

 Note:
-Hi I’m J (& I’m DebugSteven on Twitter if you’d like to follow me there) and over the last year I’ve become friends with the Glorious Glasgow Haskell Compilation System.
-For this presentation I’ll be using GHC version 8.2.2.
-I started self studying Haskell after I completed my bachelor’s in Computer Science last year and I started a Haskell Book Club here in Denver in August.
+Hi I’m J & I’m DebugSteven on Twitter if you’d like to follow me there.
+Over the last year I’ve become friends with the Glorious Glasgow Haskell Compilation System.
+For this presentation, I’ll be using GHC version 8.2.2.
+I started self studying Haskell after I completed my bachelor’s in Computer Science last year and I started a Haskell Book Club, here in Denver, in August.
 We have worked through almost the entire book at this point.
 I’ve struggled along with my fellow attendees to get my Haskell code working, which means reading the error messages and trying to figure out what they mean.
-Working with the Haskell compiler errors can be really difficult, because Haskell very different from most other languages people are used to.
-But if you practice like we’ll do today, you’ll be able to do it! and I’m hoping by the end of this talk you’ll have a better understanding of GHC’s errors!
+Working with the Haskell compiler errors can be really difficult, because Haskell is very different from most other programming languages people are used to.
+But if you practice, like we’ll do today, you’ll be able to do it! & I’m hoping by the end of this talk you’ll have a better understanding of GHC’s errors!

 ---